pmsn23/myproject/README.md

 Learned how to setup the Spark and invoke from Python.
 However, were not able to extensively use it in this study.

-Created a batch Python Program to connect to twitter hose to get live tweets based on key words of our interest.
+Created a Python Program to connect to twitter hose to get live tweets based on key words of our interest.

 Used Data Science Keywords like '#bigdata, #AI, #datascience, #machinelearning, #ml, #iot